NEIUAA Internship Scholarship Information

 - A formal review of the submitted materials and program participation is conducted by the NEIUAA Alumni Advisory Board committee to award the scholarship.

-Download or pick up the Internship Scholarship application from the Office of Alumni Relations or Scholarship Office.
+Download or pick up the Internship Scholarship application from the Office of Alumni Relations or Scholarships Office.

 Students who benefit from the NEIUAA Internship Scholarship